Survival Guides News Free Resources Gear Mesh Comms Grid Watch ↗ FieldScout ↗

 • Written personal assessment: devices, meds, allergies, contacts

-• Power station sized to your most critical device (Jackery 1000 Plus or larger)
+• Power station sized to your most critical device (Jackery Explorer 1000 v2 or larger)

 • Spare battery for power wheelchair or scooter